Estimation and Inference in Distributional Reinforcement Learning: Introduction

 In the setting of reinforcement learning, we are usually not fully aware of the stochastic environment and must rely on a dataset to evaluate or train a learning agent.
-This induces another kind of uncertainty that we call statistical uncertainty (also known as epistemic uncertainty), which stems from limited data.
+This induces another kind of uncertainty that we call statistical uncertainty (also known as epistemic uncertainty) \cite{clements2019estimating,lockwood2022review}, which stems from limited data.
 In this paper, we seek to simultaneously address the two kinds of uncertainties aforementioned by developing statistical understandings for distributional reinforcement learning.
-Specifically, we aim to answer the following two fundamental questions: a) Can we learn the full distribution of random returns in a sample-efficient manner? b) Is it possible to perform statistical inferences from the learned return distributions?
+Specifically, we aim to answer the following two fundamental questions: a) How many samples are required to learn the full distribution of random returns? b) Is it possible to perform statistical inferences from the learned return distributions?
 We give affirmative answers to both questions with the benefit of a statistical analysis of distributional reinforcement learning presented in our paper.
-We hope our paper can offer new opportunities in uncertainty quantification in reinforcement learning.
+We believe that our paper can offer new opportunities in uncertainty quantification in reinforcement learning.